 When all the evidence has been amassed, your lawyer will send a letter to the proper insurance company that explains that you were injured because of the person’s negligent actions and are seeking compensation.
 You will then move forward to the settlement process.
 Accepting the first settlement isn’t always in your best interest, as you may be offered less than you need or deserve.
 Your attorney can assist with the negotiations.

 In the event you can’t reach a settlement agreement, your case may move to trial.
-While this isn’t common, your attorneys will be prepared for this possible outcome.
+While this isn’t common, your personal injury lawyers will be prepared for this possible outcome.
 In the event that happens, your case will be determined by a judge or jury.
 There is a lot to consider before agreeing to go to trial because there’s a chance the court won’t rule in your favor – meaning that you may not get anything.
 If the other party isn’t negotiating with you, however, and keeps offering you a settlement that’s not going to help you, then it may be in your best interest to proceed to court.

 While this process can be long and difficult, your attorney will be by your side the entire time.
 You won’t feel out of the loop or confused about where your case stands.